-There has been much conversation about Medicare’s financial outlook and whether it can withstand the influx of beneficiaries now – and in the future.
-As a large part of the country’s federal budget, Medicare will need to make changes now so it can continue in the long-run.To thrive in the future, Medicare will need to offset the debt being created today.
-Here are the top four myths about Medicare’s financial future.
+There has been a lot of conversation about Medicare’s financial outlook and whether it can withstand the influx of beneficiaries now and in the future.
+Naturally, there are a lot of myths about Medicare.
+As a large part of the country’s federal budget, Medicare spending continues to rise.
+However, it is a critical part of the country’s infrastructure — funding one-fifth of all health spending in the U.S.

-1. Medicare is going broke.
+1. Medicare is going broke

 No, Medicare is not going broke.
 News headlines that claim “Medicare is bankrupt” often discuss rising average spending per beneficiary.
 Monetary deductions made throughout one’s working career are stored in a trust fund to cover Medicare Part A. If the beneficiary exceeds that amount and Medicare has to pay the amount it is exceeded by, Medicare’s spending increases.
 As a whole, if Medicare is overspending too much, it won’t have enough funds to pay for its beneficiaries.

-2. Rising healthcare costs will cap Medicare’s ability to cover beneficiaries.
+2. Rising health care costs will cap Medicare’s ability to cover beneficiaries

 Currently, Medicare overpays pharmaceutical companies for things such as drugs prescribed to low-income beneficiaries.
 Just as with Medicare Part B, premiums for Part D are adjusted each year to help share the costs of prescription plans.

 While it is not wise to guess what will happen to Medicare in the future, we know it is not going away any time soon.
 There are still many steps that can be taken to create more savings for the Medicare program.
 Plus, future governments can continue to solve for budget shortages to ensure that the American people have the health coverage they need.